Admissions Procedures for Cnoc Mhuire

 Enrolment into First Year Cohort

-Children will be enrolled into 1st year on receipt of the Application Form during the specified time-frame in November.
-Application forms are available for a 3 week period in November.
-Applications after this date will be processed as late applications.
+Children will be enrolled into 1st year on receipt of a completed online Application Form and a copy of their birth cert during the specified time-frame in Oct-November.
+Application forms are available for a 3 week period from Oct 24th to November 15th 2024.
+Our Open Night/ Enrolment Night is Thurs Oct 24th from 7pm- 9pm.
+This is to facilitate sixth class students visiting Cnoc Mhuire.
+Application forms and prospectuses are distributed to each 6th class student in all our feeder schools prior to Open Night.
+Applications after Nov 15th will be processed as late applications.
 Parents must accept the school’s Code of Behaviour and agree that their son/ daughter will abide by it.
-Parents will be informed that they have a place and they must accept this place by Dec 21st 2022.
-If the school is oversubscribed, placement will be offered to children who meet the following selection criteria:

 • Those who come from feeder schools within the catchment area